Video Editing 101: the Different Types of Video Editing

 It’s a more complicated process done by professional videographers and editors.

-It implies using multiple video sources and cameras routed together in a single console that is displayed live on television.
+It implies using multiple video sources and cameras routed in a single console displayed live on television.

 Compression.
 Reducing the size of your footage